 The value of this is not only relevant to students, but also any work environment.
 By comprehending information effectively, a person is able to utilize it appropriately in certain situations, such as a business environment.

 If your role involves onboarding new employees in a company, it’s important to ensure all employees grasp the elements that impact workflow, productivity and customer satisfaction.
+Companies can increase the chance of supporting a smooth onboarding process by implementing employee onboarding software that will help impact the said elements.
 To guarantee this, onboarding should incorporate all learning styles to cater for all new recruits with their different learning styles which can be auditory, visual or tactile.
 Auditory learners learn by hearing and listening, while a visual learner relies on reading words or looking at images to learn.
 A tactile learner learns best when touching or doing.

 Here are a few factors to think about the next time you welcome new employees and wonder “which is better for learning, reading or listening?”

 Onboarding Visual Learners

 Visual learners are those who remember and retain information better by reading and looking at images.
 They remember better by seeing graphs, charts and diagrams and prefer to read to gather information rather than listening.
 A person who prefers to see directions, rather than being told the directions is a visual learner.
 Other attributes usually found in a person who learns better while reading, include:

 - Excellent spelling and grammar skills

 - Following written instructions rather than hearing the instructions